mhedlund17/RNET_Public/CCDT/Human_Analysis/README.md

 %   3.
 All non-error trials
 %   4.
 Middle 1/3 of trials

-% repeat for each cue to calculate features in preparatory and anticipatory periods
+% Repeat for each cue to calculate features in preparatory and anticipatory periods

-%% 7.
+%% 8.
 Time-resolved PLV Analysis
+% Plot and statistically compare time-resolved PLV for fast and slow trial conditions
+% for electrode pairs between any two anatomical or functional regions.

+% Inside CCDT_trplv_analysis.m: edit parameters (such as regions of interest)
+% and define input files/directories (time-resolved PLV data from step 7). run("CCDT_trplv_analysis.m")

+% Repeat for all pairs of interest.
+Adjust num_comp variable in connectivity tilt
+% section based on number of regions analyzed for appropriate multiple comparison
+% correction.

 ```